OISF/suricata/doc/userguide/rules/meta.rst

 .. tip::

-   It is convention to make the first part of the signature uppercase and show the class of the signature.
+   It is a standard practice in rule writing to make the first part of the signature uppercase and to indicate the class of the signature.

-   It is also convention that ``msg`` is made the first keyword in the signature.
+   It is also a standard practice that ``msg`` is the first keyword in the signature.

 .. note:: The following characters must be escaped inside the msg:
 	      ``;`` ``\`` ``"``